 Cross-sector mergers are an increasing phenomenon, with amalgamation creating larger concentrations of corporate power.
 For example, this has been particularly the case in the ‘holy trinity’ of the pharmaceutical, seed and agrochemical industry, a combination that has served the interests of seed companies in particular respect of controversial GM technology – a technology perceived as a new frontier in market development.

 In the late 1990’s Monsanto spent over $8 billion buying up the worlds seed companies.
 In 1999 Du Pont chemicals paid $7.7 Billion to acquire the world’s largest seed company, Pioneer Hybrid.
-Not to be outdone Aventis bought the largest seed companies in the third world in India and Brazil.
-The corporate gene giants also control two thirds of the worlds pesticide/herbicide market (Their aim has been simple- to genetically engineer the worlds food crops to be resistant to their own brand herbicides.
+Not to be outdone, Aventis bought the largest seed companies in the third world in India and Brazil.
+The corporate gene giants also control 2/3rds of the worlds pesticide/herbicide market (their aim has been simple; to genetically engineer the worlds food crops to be resistant to their own brand herbicides.
 These seeds are then sold as a patented package – their use boosts herbicide sales).

 The ‘Trade In-Related Intellectual Property Rights’ (TRIPs) – signed in 1995 which were extended to less developed countries in an attempt by the North create a uniform and global intellectual property regime – has inadvertently compromised domestic sovereignty issues such as the right of a country to protect health or food security.
 In terms of GM food and seed, the consolidation of the seed sector by multinationals such as Monsanto has meant that in many remote areas of the rural South where only one seed company supplies everyone, the result is a reduction in the range of seed diversity and the free choice of seed.
 In Argentina, for example, Monsanto controls over half of the maize seed market.
 Ratification of the Biodiversity Protocol in 2003 largely allayed the threat to sovereignty worldwide in regard to a domestic government’s right to refuse genetically-modified material.
 However, the immense market domination of these multinational seed and agrochemical conglomerates (for e.g. AgrEvo bought Cargill’s North American seed business for $650 million in 1998) with their huge marketing budgets which allow them to have a highly influential effect on small farmers, enabling them to persuade them of the supposed high-yield benefits of GM crops, ensures that the market consolidation of these big players will be sustained in the medium term at-least.